-The main benefit of most of the music-streaming apps is that you can listen to music no matter what else you do on your iPhone.
+The main benefit of most music-streaming apps is that you can listen to music no matter what else you do on your iPhone.
 Just play some music, and head over to Instagram, News, Photos, etc. and the playback will stay on.
 It’s as simple as that.
 But what if the audio suddenly stops when you turn off your iPhone’s screen?

 While some apps are designed to limit your experience (read: YouTube), services like Spotify or Apple Music should normally allow you to listen to music in the background.
 But a lot of people still report the issue with audio stopping when the iPhone screen turns off.
 So that’s what we’re going to explore in this article.